 Googleyness is also mentioned on the “How We Hire” page.
-Some who has it is an innovator who work well with others.
+Someone who has it is an innovator who works well with others.

 Yes, the competition to get hired at Google is fierce.
 But if you really want to work there, you can achieve your dream by showing that you have what it takes to succeed at the company.